Crypto, Disruption, Economics, Finance, Latest, Markets

 Speculation

-However, the fear-of-missing-out (FOMO) by the young Millennials and speculators will drive the value of cryptocurrency up against any foreign exchange.
-It is because some investors view cryptocurrency as the new safe-haven after gold during economic turbulence.
+However, the fear of missing out (FOMO) by the young Millennials and speculators will drive the value of cryptocurrency up against any foreign exchange.
+This is because some investors view cryptocurrency as the new safe haven after gold during economic turbulence.

 4. Technology boom